CaioRuizz/CaioRuizz/README.md

 ## Introduction 👋

 - Hi, I'm Caio Ruiz.
 I'm a Software Engineer and Data Analyst with 3 years of experience, knowledge of Python, Javascript and Golang.
-Studying Computer Engineering at Faculdade Engenheiro Salvador Area.
+Studying Computer Engineering at Faculdade Engenheiro Salvador Arena.
 Worked on process automation and data analysis projects, reducing workloads that used to take up to four hours to zero.

 - I'm interested in contributing to companies to change people's lives with technology.